Florida Milestone Inspection Law: All That You Need To Know About The New Changes

 The engineer/s will visually assess all areas of your building and analyze its structural components for safety.
 And once the inspection is complete, they’ll provide you with a structural assessment report detailing their findings, opinions, and recommendations.

 It is possible that your building has structural problems, which will be detailed in the report, along with ways you can fix them.

 In fact, the structural building inspector can even refer construction contractors to carry out the impending repairs on your property.

-There you have it, milestone structural inspections simplified.
+There you have it, Florida milestone inspection law simplified.